David Sanger (1782-1852)

 with her parents in Ottawa, Illinois.
 A woman of a strong will and bright

-intellect, Louisa Sanger was a convert of the Latter-Day Saints, and was
+intellect, Louisa Sanger was a convert of the Latter-Day Saints.
+She

-Jesse Strang after the death of Joseph Smith, but broke with
+Jesse Strang in the Mormon succession crisis, but broke with

 buried in Oakwood Cemetery, Joliet.